Monday.com Honest Review 2026: Is It Worth the Hype (and the Price)?

 Is Monday.com actually free?

-There's a free plan, but it caps out at 2 seats and 3 boards.
+There's a free plan, but it's capped at 2 seats and 3 boards.
 It's fine for poking around and getting a feel for the interface, but it's not workable for most real teams.
 You'll need a paid plan to get genuine value out of it.

 How much does Monday.com cost for a team of 10?

 On the Standard plan billed annually at ~$12/seat/month, a team of 10 pays around $120/month — or $1,440/year.
 Pro bumps that to roughly $190/month for the same team size.
-And here's the thing: those numbers shift with promotions, so it's always worth checking Mondaycom for whatever deals are currently running before you commit.
+Fun fact: those numbers can shift with promotions, so it's always worth checking Mondaycom for whatever deals are currently running before you commit.

 Is Monday.com good for small businesses?

-Yes, with some real caveats.
-It works well for small businesses with 5 or more people who need structured, repeatable workflows.
+Yes, with real caveats.
+It's well-suited for small businesses with 5 or more people who need structured, repeatable workflows.
 For solo operators or very early-stage startups, the pricing and complexity are probably more than you need right now — come back to it when you've got a team.

 Does Monday.com have a mobile app?

 Yes, and it's reasonably solid.
-You can manage tasks, update statuses, communicate with your team, and check timelines from your phone without hating life.
+You can manage tasks, update statuses, communicate with your team, and check timelines from your phone without wanting to throw it out a window.
 It's not as full-featured as the desktop version, but it handles day-to-day use well enough.

 Can I use Monday.com as a CRM?

-Yes — and it's actually better at this than most people realize.
+Honestly, yes — and it's better at this than most people give it credit for.
 Monday CRM won't replace HubSpot for a complex sales operation with a dedicated sales team, but for small businesses managing client relationships alongside project delivery?
 It's a genuinely solid choice, and the integration with your project boards is a real workflow advantage.

 What's the difference between Monday.com plans?